 Who we listen to, matters.

 Nevertheless, we still hear and read today justifications by public figures in support of the programs, muddying objective analysis to corrosive effect on fact-based public opinion.
-Poles have suggested that close to 50% of Americans now accept torture and expanded surveillance as necessary for national security, despite the evidence that both were unnecessary and counter-productive.
-Conflicting narratives and outright fabrications leave us in mid-air, unable to form national consensus around factual evidence on matters vital to true security.
+Polls have suggested that close to 50% of Americans now accept torture and expanded surveillance as necessary for national security, despite the evidence that both were unnecessary and counter-productive.
+Conflicting narratives and outright fabrications leave us in mid-air, unable to form national consensus around the facts vital to genuine security.

-The late Robert C. Byrd, 48-year veteran of the Senate, –he carried a pocket Constitution in his chest pocket each working day–was respected for his willingness to openly admit, and to learn from, racist mistakes of his early career.
-In 2010, before he died, Byrd warned that domination of Congress by the Executive Branch was eroding the principle of checks and balances, and that the money pouring into campaigns in large sums was compromising the integrity of elected officials.
+The late Robert C. Byrd, 48-year veteran of the Senate, who carried a small Constitution in his chest pocket each working day, was respected for his willingness to openly admit, and to learn from, racist mistakes of his early career.
+Before he died in 2010, Byrd warned that domination of Congress by the Executive Branch was eroding the principle of checks and balances, and that the money pouring into campaigns in large sums was compromising the integrity of elected officials.
+In retrospect, the amassing of executive power had begun accelerating well before September 11.

-President John F. Kennedy had pointed to dangers in reaction to external enemies.
+President John F. Kennedy had pointed to dangers in the reaction to external enemies.

-When democracy in 1961 was under threat from the Soviet Union, President Kennedy appealed to the press to consult its own conscience when reporting sensitive matters conceivably used by enemies to threaten our national security.
-Notwithstanding his plea to publishers for discretion, he made clear that his position was weighted on the side of the public’s right to know.
+In 1961, when democracy was under threat from the Soviet Union, President Kennedy urged the press to consult its own conscience when reporting sensitive matters that could be exploited by enemies to jeopardize our national security.
+While asking publishers for discretion, he emphasized his support for the public’s right to know.
 “The dangers of excessive and unwarranted concealment of pertinent facts,” he said,” far outweigh the dangers which are cited to justify it.”
-Kennedy warned us presciently not to act with blurred vision, or the danger to ourselves could be greater than from an external enemy.
+Kennedy foresaw the risks of secrecy leading to blurred judgment, and that the danger to ourselves could be greater than from an external enemy.

 After 9/11, concealment was excessive.
-Radical new programs were kept secret including from most of Congress, until the resulting damage was done.
-Concealment was also unwarranted because traumatic times require not less, but greater, expertise and debate for wiser action.
+Radical new programs were kept secret, including from most of Congress, until the resulting damage was done.
+Concealment was unwarranted in the sense that traumatic times require, not less, but greater expertise and debate for wiser action.

 People need, and deserve, real answers to “the whys” of national trauma.

 Where factual answers are incomplete, imagination seeps into the gaps to relieve the anxieties of uncertainty.
-In pockets of America after the attacks, stories of nation-wide conspiracy flourished in the soil of omission.
-Today we witness steadily in the news, on signage and social media, a tornado of untruth, blame and division hurling more and more citizens onto that germinating field.
+In parts of America after the attacks, stories of nation-wide conspiracy flourished in the soil of omission.
+Now, we witness a steady stream of misinformation in the news, on signage and social media: a tornado of untruth, blame and division hurling more and more citizens onto that germinating field.

-Omissions about 9/11, of course, could never alone explain the massive proliferation of counterfactual thinking that burns like tinder across the American landscape, and beyond.
-We sense the many complex causes growing over decades, including political, financial, technological and ethical complexities.
-What is clear, however, is that the catastrophe of 9/11 was one of the triggering events, inuring us to the normalization of undemocratic trends.
+Omissions surrounding 9/11 cannot alone explain the massive proliferation of counterfactual thinking that burns like tinder across the American landscape, and beyond.
+We sense the many complex causes that have developed over decades, including political, financial, technological and ethical factors.
+What is clear, though, is that the catastrophe of 9/11 was one of the key events that inured us to the normalization of undemocratic trends.

 Omission is the seedbed of conspiracy, which steals focus away from factual reality and renders us numb to what’s moving beneath our feet.

-Shifting Sands paved the way for a “45,” and Russia
+Reaction paved the way for a “45,” and Russia.

 Karen Greenberg is Director of the Center on National Security at Fordham University in New York City.
-Her book, “Subtle Tools,” is a study of the confusion and secrecy that operated during the George W. Bush Presidency to weaken our rule of law and Constitutional protections in the aftermath of 9/11, further paving the way for internal threats, such as the Make America Great Again (MAGA) movement of the former U.S. president elected in 2016, whom I refer to as “45.”
+Her book, “Subtle Tools,” is a study of the confusion and secrecy that operated during the George W. Bush Presidency to weaken our rule of law and Constitutional protections in the aftermath of 9/11.
+These reactive measures further paved the way for the erosion of American democratic institutions, promotion of political violence and exclusionary rhetoric, whose origins can be traced to the Tea Party (circa 2009), a populist movement that emerged within the Republican Party.
+The Tea Party’s confrontational tactics have since evolved into a malignant form in today’s MAGA Republican politics led by the U.S. president, who I will refer to as “45,” despite his re-election in 2024.

 Interviewed by MSNBC’s Ari Melber, investigative journalist Craig Unger summarizes his extensive research into “45” and his connections to Russia beginning in the 1980s.
-Unger offers more details about that relationship in a Globus Books interview.
-“Trump/Russia,” an ABC documentary hosted by investigative reporter Sarah Ferguson, covers the Christopher Steele dossier and offers us insight into why Unger and others continue to see “45” as not only a criminal, but a counter-intelligence risk.
+In this Globus Books interview, Unger offers more details about that relationship.
+“Trump/Russia,” an ABC documentary hosted by investigative reporter Sarah Ferguson, covers the Christopher Steele dossier and offers us insight into why Unger and others continue to see “45” as not only a criminal, but also a counter-intelligence risk.

-U.S. intelligence analyst Malcom Nance, whose ancestors have served in the military since the Civil War, has covered the rise of right-wing extremist movements across the globe.
-In this presentation sponsored by the University of Southern California, he explains America’s challenge as reflected in the Mueller Report of 2019, and the “no collusion” presidency of “45.”
+U.S. intelligence analyst Malcom Nance, whose ancestors have served in the military since the Civil War, has followed the rise of right-wing extremist movements across the globe.
+In this presentation sponsored by the University of Southern California, he explains America’s challenge as embodied in the Mueller Report of 2019, and the “no collusion” presidency of “45.”

 Preoccupied with defeating the external enemy of al-Qaeda, most of us were unaware that the events of 9/11 helped to activate the authoritarian mindset, latent but long-existing here at home.

-Historian and author Heather Cox Richardson explains in fascinating detail the history of the Republican Party and how its contradictions, today magnified to extremes, have roots back to the era of Abraham Lincoln’s grandfather.
-She describes how racial prejudice has operated and shifted among both the Democratic and Republican parties, and how the ideals of President Lincoln’s venerated GOP have been derailed by the forces of racial prejudice, antisemitism, and monied interests.
+Historian and author Heather Cox Richardson explains in fascinating detail the history of the Republican Party.
+She characterizes the “party of Lincoln” as historically conflicted between its ideal of equal opportunity for all and its inclination to protect the interests of the wealthy.
+She describes how racial prejudice later operated and shifted among both the Democratic and Republican parties, and how the ideals of President Lincoln’s venerated GOP an its anti-slavery inception have been tainted by the forces of racism, antisemitism, and moneyed interests.

-In this interview, Harvard sociologist Theda Skocpal describes how the right-wing, ascending in America over decades, gained momentum in the last twenty years.
-She describes a “top down, bottom up” phenomenon, where the vast wealth of approximately 400 millionaire and billionaire families gradually came together with an array of grass roots groups, preparing the ground for a unifying figure like “45” who would “espouse ethnonationalist hatred, and fear and resentment of social changes in the United States in a much more distilled and media ready way.”
-MAGA (Make America Great Again) members were magnetized from groups like the Tea Party, gun people, hard right Christian networks, and white male supremacists.
+In this interview, Harvard sociologist Theda Skocpal details how the right-wing, ascending in America over decades, gained momentum in the last twenty years.
+According to Skocpal, the emergence of the MAGA (Make America Great Again) movement was a “top down, bottom up” phenomenon, where the immense wealth of approximately 400 millionaire and billionaire families gradually allied with grass roots groups like the Tea Party, gun people, hard right Christian networks and white male supremacists, whose members oppose progressive cultural policies.
+This convergence opened the way for a unifying figure like “45” who would lure both factions together under one MAGA umbrella with policies such as tax cuts, and by espousing “ethno-nationalist hatred, resentment and fear of social changes in the United States in a much more distilled and media ready way.”

 In terms of world history, it’s nearly impossible for average untrained citizens like us, raised in an ethical democratic framework, to fully grasp the depth of depravity, the enormity of suffering, that the authoritarian mindset has inflicted upon the world.